 If your character has been defamed online, you need to call a personal injury lawyer in Tampa today.
 The statute of limitations in Florida for defamation of character is only two (2) years.
 The two years starts on the day the defendant published the comment.
 It doesn’t start on the day you noticed he posted it.

 This is why you need to call a personal injury lawyer right away.
 The longer you wait, the less your chances of recovery.
 There’s really no reason to wait.
 Your lawyer is going to need as much time as possible to prove your case.
 Plus, the more time that goes by, the harder it is to prove that the defendant actually harmed you.

-Call today and schedule your initial consultation with a Tampa personal injury attorney.
-You can ask your attorney any questions you may have about your case.
+Contact our personal injury law firm today and schedule your initial consultation for free.
+You can ask our attorney any questions you may have about your case.
 And remember – the consultation is free and you pay nothing until you win your case.